larsp/confluent-cookbook/README.md

 ```

 ## Other `confluent-platform` configurations
-Right now Kafka, ZooKeeper, the Schema-Registry and Kafka REST can be configured.
+Right now Kafka, ZooKeeper, the Schema-Registry and Kafka-REST can be configured.

 ## Vagrant
 In order to be able to run vagrant you need to run `berks init` and you have to install `vagrant-berkshelf` via `vagrant plugin install vagrant-berkshelf`.
 Afterwards run `vagrant up`.

 ## Supported OS Distributions
 Right now it has been tested with:
- - CentOS 6.5
+ - CentOS 7.x
  - Ubuntu 14.04 (where it seems to hang sometimes during installation)

 ## JRE